Configuration of heating and water meters (MBus)

 ]

-Once the meter is created and registered on the portal and associated with the correct gateway, it appears on the gateway under Meters > Configured Meters.
+Once the meter has been created and saved on the portal and associated with the correct gateway, it appears on the gateway under Meters > Configured Meters.

-Click READ to test the reading and the values of the registers.
+Click on READ to test the register reading and values.

-The registers can then be retrieved for the creation of similarly modeled meters on the site.
+The registers can then be reused for creating meters of the same model on the site.

 How Did We Do?